bluesky/tiled/docs/source/explanations/lineage.md

 Intake Catalogs can be made interoperable in the near future.)
 Finally, Tiled has a *Reader* abstraction that is something like an amalgam of PIMS Readers and Intake's Datasources.

+In summary:

+* Tiled can use PIMS internally for efficiently slicing and reading image series.
+* Tiled can probably be made interoperate with Intake.
+* Databroker will evolve to be a thin wrapper around Tiled, adding concepts and capabilties specific to the Bluesky "Document Model".